Louise de La Vallière: Later life at court

-‘Double adultery’, an extramarital affair in which both parties are married to others, was considered a grave sin by the church, and adulterous women could be imprisoned in a convent for life.
+"Double adultery", an extramarital affair in which both parties are married to others, was considered a grave sin by the church and adulterous women could be imprisoned in a convent for life.
 Madame de Montespan had to be protected from the legal and personal attacks of her husband (who was known to be physically violent).
 Lair argues that La Vallière endured these humiliations to protect the interests of her son and because she had little income.
-Her son was acknowledged by the King in February 1669, created count of Vermandois, and made admiral of France, which ensured Louis’ personal control of the navy.'
+Her son was acknowledged by the King in February 1669, created count of Vermandois, and made admiral of France (which ensured Louis’ personal control of the navy).'
 In March 1669, Montespan gave birth to her first child by the King.

 During her time at court, La Vallière lived in several places, first in the Palais Brion until the Royal Academy of Painting and Sculpture moved there in July 1665.
-Then the King gave her an hôtel particulière in the rue de l’Échelle, near the Tuileries.
+The King then gave her an hôtel particulière in the rue de l’Échelle, near the Tuileries.
 She owned it until her entry into the convent, when her brother inherited it.
 Around 1668, she owned a pavilion in the rue de la Pompe in Versailles; in 1672, the King bought its land to build new stables.
 In 1669, she had a pavilion in the Tuileries; she owned a house in Saint-Germaine-en-Laye from March 1669 to December 1674, and had her own apartment in the palace there.